DKlintukhov/youtube_downloader/README.md

-# Youtube downloader
+# YouTube downloader
-## Allows to download videos or entire playlists from the Youtube.
+## Allows to download videos or entire playlists from the YouTube.